zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

     Finally, note that these metrics ARE deprecated and will be removed in future releases of OpenStack itself.
+    Note : ** ALL graphs at instance level will not load any data due to ceilometer limitation and show as NA ( Not applicable ) in graphs .
+Only Gauge data will be visible under details tab of instance level.

 *   The OpenStack ZenPack relies upon standard zenoss Linux Monitoring for some functions, including process monitoring and the modeling of vNICs.